What are the accepted forms of payment?

 How long does it take for orders to be shipped?

-Tulle and Net ships out within 10 business days (Tulle circles ship out within 2 - 3 business days).
-Actual delivery time depends on the destination of the order.
+Tulle and net ship out within 2 - 3 business days.
+Actual delivery time depends on the destination of the order and your shipping selection.

 Our net is sold on 40 yard (120 feet) put-ups on rolls or bolts.
 Please contact us if you would like information about larger put-ups or custom widths.